Are you moving in the right direction?

 Your role may be expanding.

-Your message may no longer fully reflect who you are becoming.
+Your message may no longer reflect the person, leader or expert you are becoming.

 Your next move may feel important, but not yet clear.